-$^{^{\}rm 12}\, \rm The$ Operating Committee of the CTA/CQ Plans mandated the use of the IP network to access the NMS feeds because the IP network was built as a secure network designed for resiliency and redundancy.
+&lt;sup>12 The Operating Committee of the CTA/CQ Plans mandated the use of the IP network to access the NMS feeds because the IP network was built as a secure network designed for resiliency and redundancy.

-13 By contrast, the LCN does not connect to the IP network for access to the Exchange Systems or connectivity to the other Included Data Products.
+&lt;sup>13 By contrast, the LCN does not connect to the IP network for access to the Exchange Systems or connectivity to the other Included Data Products.

-14 A User that uses the LCN to connect to an NMS feed does not need to separately purchase an IP network connection.
+&lt;sup>14 A User that uses the LCN to connect to an NMS feed does not need to separately purchase an IP network connection.

-15 The alternate network to access the NMS feeds will not be available outside of the data center.
+The alternate network to access the NMS feeds will not be available outside of the data center.

-16 Because SIAC, as the SIP for the NMS Plans, is also responsible for collecting data from the participants of the CTA/CQ Plans and members of the OPRA Plan, Users that are participants of the applicable NMS Plans could use this alternate network connection for purposes of both transmitting and receiving data.
+Because SIAC, as the SIP for the NMS Plans, is also responsible for collecting data from the participants of the CTA/CQ Plans and members of the OPRA Plan, Users that are participants of the applicable NMS Plans could use this alternate network connection for purposes of both transmitting and receiving data.
 Users that are not participants of the NMS Plans could use this alternate network connection for purposes of receiving data.
 This alternate network would not be available to connect to the other Included Data Products or to access the Exchange Systems or Global OTC.

-$^{^{\}rm 17}\,{\rm An}$ "Affiliate" of a User would be any other User or Hosted Customer that has 50% or greater common ownership or control of the first User.
+An "Affiliate" of a User would be any other User or Hosted Customer that has 50% or greater common ownership or control of the first User.
 A "Hosted Customer" means a customer of a Hosting User that is hosted in a Hosting User's co-location space, and a "Hosting User" means a User of colocation services that hosts a Hosted Customer in the User's co-location space.
-Such definitions are set forth in the Price List and Fee Schedule under "Definitions."
-See Securities Exchange Act Release No. 77071 (February 5, 2016), 81 FR 7382 (February 11, 2016) (SR-NYSEMKT-2015-89).
+Such definitions are set forth in the Price List under "Definitions."
+See Securities Exchange Act Release No. 77072 (February 5, 2016), 81 FR 7394 (February 11, 2016) (SR-NYSE-2015-53).